-- All-in-one platforms like Squarespace are a host and platform in one.
+- All-in-one platforms like Squarespace and Wix are a host and platform in one.
 You cannot use them to host a WordPress website.
 But you may decide you like their platform and the all-in-one approach.
 WordPress.com offers an affordable option too, but with some limitations compared to the self-hosted WordPress sites.

 Hosting fees are usually quoted as a monthly fee, yet charged on an annual basis, in advance.

 Many larger hosting companies will allow you to sign up for multiple years of hosting in advance, and offer you a discount for doing so.
 However, note that you are usually required to pay for the entire period in advance.